arun-maitaitech/jest-test-clean-db/README.md

 ## Purpose
 For each `jest` run, this library will:
 1. Creates a new empty "template" DB.
-2. Applies the TypeORM migrations files on it.
+1. Applies the TypeORM migrations files on it.
+1. For each pre-selected test:
-3. Make a copy of the "template" DB for each test that uses the `test_withCleanDB` function instead of jest's `test`, and describe block that uses the `describe_withCleanDB` function instead of jest's `describe`.
+    1. Make a copy of the "template" DB (which contains the migration files' changes).
-   The `test_withCleanDB` and `describe_withCleanDB` functions are just wrappers of jest's `test` and `describe` function, to extend them.
+    1. Run the test as usual on a empty prepared DB.
+1. Clean up.

 ## Installing